 Occasionally, I find myself distracted by lists that pop up in my news or Facebook feed.
 There’s always a catchy title like “Twenty Places to Visit Before You Die” or “Top Ten Foods That Everyone Loves” and so on.
 They grab my attention because I find myself wanting to agree or disagree.

 5. A middle school student should be able to handle interpersonal problems.
 Middle school can be a social minefield.
 Some students invest minimal effort into making friends, and they end up lonely without telling anyone.
 Parents sometimes learn after months and months that their daughter has been eating lunch alone every day because she is too scared to sit down with students who may be slightly unfamiliar.
 Other students invest far too much into making friends.
-They see popularity at all costs, which advertises their insecurity, and other students prey on it.
+They see popularity at all costs, which sometimes advertises their insecurity, and other students prey on it.
 At some point, a small argument turns into the “worst thing ever!”
 They lose all ability to focus on their learning and instead focus solely on their personal misery.
 They talk constantly about who they hate and why, and sometimes they turn to horrible tactics like online bullying or making up lies.
 Teachers can really help in these situations because we know students and understand the environment well, but most of all, we tell the students some advice and then leave them to manage the problem themselves.
 With some small seeds of advice, the skills grow only when the student attempts to make friends or resolve disputes on her own.

 6. A middle school student should be able to cope with ups and downs.
-High pressure parents cause sensitive students.
+High pressure parents may cause sensitive students.
 There is a great deal of literature on this topic.
-If a parent has high expectations all the time, the child will learn to have high expectations of himself/herself.
+If a parent has high expectations all the time, the child may learn to have high expectations of himself/herself.
 Of course, there is a benefit to that approach because it sometimes leads to high achievement.
 However, what happens when the student makes a mistake?
 With all that pressure toward perfection, the student sometimes sees that mistake as absolute failure, and they fall apart.
 They cry, sink into depression, lash out angrily, refuse to try again, and have such low self-esteem that they ruin friendships.
 I see this happen every single year.
 If a student is struggling, he/she should know how to manage the downward movement.
 Independently, he/she should be able to approach the teacher and get some advice, or work with a study partner, or use online resources, or make a plan to success.
 Sometimes parents say, “I didn’t know he was doing poorly because you didn’t post his grade online.”
 This removes the student from the equation.
 The student attends my class every day, so he/she is well aware of his/her grade and should be able to make adjustments regardless of parent motivation.
 This isn’t to say that parents should ignore their child’s progress, but as much as possible, a child needs to navigate success and failure as independently as possible at this age.
-It’s my hope that a child can bomb a test and say to himself, “Well, that stinks, but I have a plan to fix it,” instead of running to the bathroom to cry.
-Being sad sometimes is part of life, but perseverance is far more important than perfection.
+It’s my hope that a child can bomb a test and say to himself, “Well, that stinks, but I have a plan to fix it,” instead of feeling miserable.
+Being miserable sometimes is part of life, but perseverance is far more important than perfection.

 [Note: The list of eight skills needed by eighteen-year-olds by Julie Lythcott-Haims originally appeared in her book How to Raise an Adult: Break Free of the Overparenting Trap and Prepare Your Kid for Success (Henry Holt & Co., 2015)]